ptv-logistics/xserver.net-samples/MemoryPressureTest/Readme.md

 You can get the latest stable version of the control with this optimization here https://github.com/ptv-logistics/xservernet-bin/tree/master/Lib

 ###2 Tweak the control
 WPF has a weird behavior for bitmap images that triggers the garbage collector very often.
-This leads to a very annoying problem that an application that utilizes much memory (> 1GB) starts to stutter when scrolling in the map.
+This leads to a very annoying problem: An application that utilizes much memory (> 1GB) starts to stutter when scrolling in the map.
 For details read here http://code.logos.com/blog/2008/04/memory_leak_with_bitmapimage_and_memorystream.html.
 Because of this issue we bypass this behavior in the control.
 The latest stable version does this only for 64-Bit applications, for 32-Bit applications this may raise issues under memory pressure, so we use the standard behavior.
 You can override this automatic behavior with the global options property.
 ```
 Ptv.XServer.Controls.Map.GlobalOptions.MemoryPressureMode = MemoryPressureMode.Enable;
 ```